pingcap/docs-cn/op-guide/monitor.md

     - Set the Push Gateway address as the `--metrics-addr` parameter.
     - Set the push frequency as the `--metrics-interval` parameter.
 The unit is s, and the default value is 15.

-+ PD: update the toml configuration file with the Push Gateway address and the the push frequency:
++ PD: update the toml configuration file with the Push Gateway address and the push frequency:

     ```toml
     [metric]